 Her film credits include Fire Eyes (on female genital cutting), A Place of Rage (which profiles Alice Walker, JuneJordan and Angela Davis), and Who Lives Who Dies (on health disparities in the U.S.).

-She is interviewed on "womanism" in the film "Alice Walker: Beauty in Truth" (Spring 2013).
-She has an article "Embodying Womanism: Notes Towards a Holistic and Liberating Pedagogy" that will be coming out in the anthology Ain't I a Womanist Too?: Third Wave Womanist Religious Thought (February 2013).
+She has an article "Embodying Womanism: Notes Towards a Holistic and Liberating Pedagogy" that is part of the anthology Ain't I a Womanist Too?: Third Wave Womanist Religious Thought (February 2013).
 This anthology is available on Fortress and Amazon.

 "Make Medicine Out of Suffering" in the anthology Into These Hands: Wisdom from Midwives.